 tockloader listenalways running.

 Since this application creates a USB HID device to enter HOTP codes, you'll need a second USB cable which will connect directly to the microcontroller.
-Plug it into the port on the left-hand side of the nRF52840DK labeled "nRF USB".
+If you are using the nRF52840dk, plug the USB cable into the port on the left-hand side of the nRF52840DK labeled "nRF USB".

-- After attaching the USB cable, you should restart the application by hitting the reset button the nRF52840DK labeled "IF BOOT/RESET".
+After attaching the USB cable, you should restart the application by hitting the reset button (on the nRF52840DK it is labeled "IF BOOT/RESET").

-To generate an HOTP code, press "Button 1" on the nRF5240DK.
+To generate an HOTP code, press the first button ("Button 1" on the nRF5240DK).
 You should see a message printed to console output that says

 Counter: 0.
 Typed "750359" on the USB HID the keyboard.